 Where to Stay in London: A Complete Guide for First Timers

-When we started planning that last trip to London, the first thing we dove into was figuring out where to stay.
+When we started planning a two week trip to London, the first thing we dove into was where to stay in London.
 Pretty quickly, we realized two things.

+First, London is massive!
 Similar to Paris, it’s hard to understand just how big London is until you get there and find yourself saying things like “yeah that’s totally walkable” before putting it into Google Maps and realizing it’s an hour away.
+We most recently lived in San Francisco, which is miniscule in comparison.

-Ultimately, we decided to stay in three different areas over the course of that last trip, and it confirmed both of those two things.
+Ultimately, we decided to stay in three different areas over the course of our trip, and it confirmed both of those two things.
+Staying in Southbank felt like a completely different city than staying in Camden!

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.